Meet Our 2024-25 Team!

 aabanda@francophoneschool.org

-I am Angele Abanda, born and raised in Cameroon.
-After my bachelor degree, I studied the art and teaching method at “High teacher school training college” of the University of Yaounde 1 Cameroon.
-I taught in Cameroon for 15 years, from middle school to college.
-This year is my second year in Francophone where I teach 3rd grade.
-I am happy to be able to discover elementary classes, learn other teaching methods, and share my knowledge.
-To share with my students values like respect, responsibility, and the desire to progress and improve, has always been my goal.
+Angele Abanda was born and raised in Cameroon.
+After her bachelors degree, she studied the Art and Teaching method at “High School Teacher Training College” of the University of Yaounde 1 Cameroon.
+She taught in Cameroon for 15 years, from middle school to college.
+This year is her second year at Francophone where she teaches 3rd grade.
+She is happy to be able to discover elementary classes, learn other teaching methods, and share her knowledge.
+Her goal has always been to share with students values like respect, responsibility, and the desire to progress and improve.

 Pauline Hirault - 4th Grade Teacher